 The main difference in causation between these two conditions is that torticollis is primarily caused by pressure on the body while CP is caused by damage to the brain.

-Now that you understand what causes these two conditions, let’s go over differences in symptoms.
+Now that you understand what causes these two conditions, let’s go over the differences in symptoms.

 Symptoms of Torticollis and Cerebral Palsy

 Torticollis and cerebral palsy might be mistaken for one another because they may share a common symptom: stiffness in the neck that causes the head to tilt or twist.

 While torticollis is limited to tightness in the neck, cerebral palsy has many more defining symptoms.
 For example, cerebral palsy can cause muscle stiffness in various areas of the body, not just the neck.
 Similarly, cerebral palsy may not affect the neck at all.